Dependency Status for the FAFSA

 FAFSA Dependency Questions

 The FAFSA dependency questions are listed below.
-They change a little from one year's application to the next year.
-For example, the 2023-2024 FAFSA form asks whether you were born before Jan.
-1, 2000, while the 2024-2025 FAFSA will require parent data if you were born after the year 2000.
+They change a little from one year's application to the next.
+For example, the the 2024-2025 FAFSA will require parent data if you were born before January 1, 2001.
+But, the 2025-2026 FAFSA will require parent data if you were born before January 1, 2002.
 If you answer "No" to ALL of the questions, you are considered a dependent student.
 If you answer "Yes" correctly to ANY of the questions, you are considered an independent student.
-For the 2023-2024 academic year:
+For the 2024-2025 academic year, the FAFSA asks:

-7. Do you have dependents (other than children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024?
+- Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2024, and June 30, 2025?

-11. At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+- At any time or or after July 1, 2023, were you unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless?

 Unusual Circumstances